Najd: Religion

 The region is traditionally known as a Hanbali stronghold, and after the 18th century became known for its strict interpretation of Islam and is generally considered a bastion of religious conservatism.
-The founder of the interpretation of Sunni Islam called Wahhabism, Muhammad ibn Abd al-Wahhab, was born in 'Uyayna, a village in the Najd.
+The founder of the interpretation of Salafism, Muhammad ibn Abd al-Wahhab, was born in 'Uyayna, a village in the Najd.

 The majority of people in the region consider themselves as Salafi Muslims.
-The name derives from advocating a return to the traditions of the "ancestors" (salaf), the first three generations of Muslims said to know the unadulterated, pure form of Islam.
+The name derives from advocating a return to the traditions of the "ancestors" (salaf), the first three generations of Muslims said to know the "purest" form of Islam.
 Those generations include the Islamic prophet Muhammad and his companions (the Sahabah), their successors (the Tabi‘un), and the successors of the successors (the Taba al-Tabi‘in).
 Practically, Salafis maintain that Muslims ought to rely on the Qur'an, the Sunnah and the 'Ijma (consensus) of the salaf, giving them precedence over later Islamic hermeneutic teachings.

+In the Hadith

+According to two narrations in Sahih Bukhari, Prophet Muhammad asks Allah to bless the areas of Bilad al-Sham (Syria) and Yemen.
+When his companions said "Our Najd as well," he replied: There will appear earthquakes and afflictions, and from there will come out the side of the head (i.e. horns) of Satan.

+In a similar narration, Muhammad again asked Allah to bless the areas Medina, Mecca, Sham, and Yemen and, when asked specifically to bless Najd, repeated similar comments about there being earthquakes, trials, tribulations, and the horns of Satan.

+"O Allaah bestow your blessings on our Shaam.
+O Allaah bestow your blessings on our Yemen."
+The people said, "O Messenger of Allaah, and our Najd."
+I think the third time the Prophet, sallallaahu alayhi wa sallam, said, "There (in Najd) will occur earthquakes, trials and tribulations, and from there appears the Horn of Satan."

+The according to the Islamic scholar and Grand mufti of Saudi Arabia, Ibn Baz, the hadith is Sahih (correct).